 Mount remote file systems first and make sure these are available all the time - in vProtect configuration please provide just locally available mount point

 Backups marked as Success (removed)

-Make sure storage and all of the files are available and run Clean Old Backups job - this job also attempts to sync files present in the backup provider again with the database - if all files for a particular backup are found again (and all previous backups that this particular backups depends on also are present) it will have status of Success again
+Make sure storage and all of the files are available and run the Clean Old Backups job - this job also attempts to sync files present in the backup provider again with the database - if all files for a particular backup are found again (and all previous backups that this particular backups depends on also are present) it will have the status of Success again

 Hypervisor storage usage statistics

 Restore may fail due to insufficient storage space in Hypervisor Storage used as a target because of usage information that is not up to date.
 Usage statistics are updated only with inventory synchronization job

 Run Inventory Synchronization job again on your hypervisor (or manager) to update storage statistics and try to restore again.